Which COVID-19 vaccines have been FDA-authorized?

 The CDC recommends monitoring people at the time they are vaccinated:

-• CDC: V-safe— is a new smartphone-based, after-vaccination health checker for people who receive COVID-19 vaccines.
+• CDC: V-safe— is a smartphone-based, after-vaccination health checker for people who receive COVID-19 vaccines.
 V-safe uses text messaging and web surveys from CDC to check in with vaccine recipients following COVID-19 vaccination.
 V-safe also provides second vaccine dose reminders if needed, and telephone follow up to anyone who reports medically significant (important) adverse events.

 Should I be concerned about allergic reactions to the COVID-19 vaccines?

 If you have a history of allergic reactions to vaccines, talk to your healthcare provider before receiving a COVID-19 vaccine.
 The CDC has learned of reports that some people have experienced severe allergic reactions—also known as anaphylaxis—after getting a COVID-19 vaccine.
+Learn more about COVID-19 vaccines and allergic reactions.

 Will the vaccine make me sterile?